lexx-polarnet-pl/AquaPi/README.md

 Structure of directories is following:

 * Software - source codes of daemon and php web ui.
-* Hardware - all hardware designs (created using free version of Eagle).
+* Hardware - all hardware designs (created using KiCad).
 * Doc      - place for documentation.

 You can like it or not, but software is written (and documentation as well) in Polish language.